Murfreesboro Chiropractor Explains Why Pain is an Important Signal

 That’s where the agony comes in.
 Pain signals are highly noticeable.
 But the second key point to remember about pain is that it is frequently a late signal indicating that something has gone wrong, not what most people believe.

 Unfortunately, our society tells us the wrong thing; any initial discomfort should be ignored or concealed.
-Take a look at pain as a vital signal that should be utilized to influence behavior, not running away in fright to silence the signal.
+Take a look at pain as a vital signal that should influence behavior, not running away in fright to silence the signal.
 This simple shift in perspective may help you solve difficulties using this order:

 - What is damaged